Welcome to today's edition of the Rush 24-7 podcast.

 Get this.

-U.S. ambassador to the United Nations, that'd be John Bolton, told the Security Council that Washington would view a North Korean attack on South Korea or Japan as an attack on the United States.
+U.S. Ambassador to the United Nations, SB John Bolton, told the Security Council that Washington would view a North Korean attack on South Korea or Japan as an attack on the United States.

-We have to tell them that.
+We have to tell them that there must be some doubt.

-Hujintao told Bush that China has issued a statement condemning North Korea's nuclear test, but warned against taking action which could further aggravate the situation.
+Hu Jintao told Bush that China has issued a statement condemning North Korea's nuclear test, but warned against taking action, which could further aggravate the situation.

 Let's have this line of thinking the next time some kid goes into a school or somebody goes into a school with a gun.

-Let's oop, time to fire off a resolution.
+Let's, oop, time to fire off a resolution.

 Let's have a meeting of the city council where the school is located.

-Here's uh Gary in Detroit.
+Here's Gary in Detroit.

 I was watching.

-You mind if I tell a little short story, Gary, on your time.
+You mind if I tell a little short story, Gary, on your time?

-I'm from Laguna Beach, not from Detroit.
+First things first, I'm from Laguna Beach, not from Detroit.

 But I am a Detroit Tigers fan.

-You're f you're from Laguna Ge.
+You're from Laguna Geek.

 What?